toralf/torutils/README.md

 In addition generic rules for local network interfaces, ICMP, ssh and user defined services are applied.

 ### Configuration
+The instructions do belong to the IPv4 variant.
+They do apply in a similar way for the IPv6 case.

 If the parsing of _torrc_ doesn't work for you (line [130](ipv4-rules.sh#L130)) then:
 1. define the relay(s) space separated in this environment variable before applying the rule set, eg.:
     ```bash